-1. If the FX Oracle CEP instance is not already running, follow the procedure in Section 3.9.1, "Running the Foreign Exchange Example" to start the server.

-You must have a running server to successfully deploy the rebuilt application.

-2. Open a new command window and change to the FX source directory, located in ORACLE_CEP_HOME\ocep_11.1\samples\source\applications\fx, where ORACLE_CEP_HOME refers to the main Oracle CEP installation directory, such as d:\oracle_cep.
+- If the FX Oracle CEP instance is not already running, follow the procedure in Section 2.9.1, "Running the Foreign Exchange Example" to start the server. - You must have a running server to successfully deploy the rebuilt application. - 2.
+Open a new command window and change to the FX source directory, located in MIDDLEWARE\HOME\ocep\11.1\samples\source\applications\fx, where MIDDLEWARE\HOME refers to the Middleware directory you specified when you installed Oracle CEP installation directory, such as d:\Oracle\Middleware.

+'''

-prompt> cd d:\oracle_cep\ocep_11.1\samples\source\applications\fx prompt> ant -Dusername=wlevs -Dpassword=wlevs -Daction=update deploy
+prompt> cd d:\Oracle\Middleware\ocep_11.1\samples\source\applications\fx

+'''
-3. Set your development environment, as described in Section 3.5, "Setting Your Development Environment."

-- 4. Execute the all Ant target to compile and create the application JAR file: prompt> ant all - 5.
+- 3. Set your development environment, as described in Section 2.5, "Setting Your Development Environment." - 4.
+Execute the all Ant target to compile and create the application JAR file: prompt> ant all - 5.
 Execute the deploy Ant target to deploy the application JAR file to Oracle CEP: